-The Company's Proxy Statement includes reference to adjusted EBITDA and the ratio of adjusted EBITDA to net sales ("adjusted EBITDA margin") as additional measures which are representative of its underlying performance and to improve the comparability of results across reporting periods.
-We believe that investors use versions of these metrics in a similar manner.
+This proxy statement includes references to adjusted EBITDA and the ratio of adjusted EBITDA to net sales ("adjusted EBITDA margin") as additional measures which the Company believes are representative of its underlying performance and improve the comparability of results across reporting periods.
+The Company believes that investors use versions of these metrics in a similar manner.
 For these reasons, the Company believes that adjusted EBITDA and adjusted EBITDA margin are meaningful metrics to investors in evaluating the Company's underlying financial performance.
-Adjusted EBITDA is a non-GAAP measure that represents the total of income from continuing operations, interest expense, pension settlement charges, hearing loss settlement charges, debt settlement charges, acquisition and integration-related expenses, restructuring activity, executive severance costs, purchase accounting effects, other income/expense, income tax expense, and depreciation and amortization expense.
-Adjusted EBITDA margin is a non-GAAP measure that represents the total of income from continuing operations, interest expense, pension settlement charges, debt settlement charges, acquisition and integration-related expenses, restructuring activity, executive severance costs, purchase accounting effects, other income/expense, income tax expense, and depreciation and amortization expense divided by net sales for the applicable period(s).
+Adjusted EBITDA is a non-GAAP measure that represents the total of income from continuing operations, interest expense, pension settlement charges, hearing loss settlement charges, additionand integration-related expenses, restructuring activity, executive severance costs, purchase accounting effects, other expense/income, income tax expense, and depreciation and amortization expense.
+Adjusted EBITDA margin is a non-GAAP measure that represents the total of income from continuing operations, interest expense, pension settlement charges, hearing loss settlement charges, debt settlement charges, acquisition and integration-related expenses, restructuring activity, executive severance costs, purchase accounting effects, other expense/income, income tax expense, and depreciation and amortization expense divided by net sales for the applicable period(s).
 Other companies may use different methods to calculate adjusted EBITDA and adjusted EBITDA margin.
-The following table summarizes the Company's adjusted EBITDA and adjusted EBITDA margin and reconciles income from continuing operations to adjusted EBITDA for each of the two years in the period ended December 31, 2017:
+The following table summarizes the Company's adjusted EBITDA and adjusted EBITDA and adjusted EBITDA margin and reconciles income from continuing operations to adjusted EBITDA for each of the three years in the period ended December 31, 2018:

-Year Ende d Dece ember 31,
+r Ended mber 31,

-(\$ in millions) 2017 2016
+(\$ in millions) 2018 2017 2016

-Income from continuing operations \$ 60.5 \$ 39.4
+Income from continuing operations \$ 93.7 \$ 60.5 \$ 39.4

 Add:

-Interest expense 7.3 1.9
+Interest expense 9.3 7.3 1.9

 Pension settlement charges 6.1

-Hearing loss settlement charges 1.5
+Hearing loss settlement charges 0.4 1.5

 Debt settlement charges 0.3

-Acquisition and integration-related expenses 2.7 1.4
+Acquisition and integration-related expenses 1.5 2.7 1.4

 Restructuring 0.6 1.7

 Executive severance costs 0.7

-Purchase accounting effects 4.4 3.6
+Purchase accounting effects 0.7 4.4 3.6

-Other income, net (1.2) (1.3)
+Other expense (income), net 0.6 (8.0) 1.8

-Income tax expense 0.5 17.4
+Income tax expense 17.9 0.5 17.4

-Depreciation and amortization 30.0 19.1
+Depreciation and amortization 36.4 30.0 19.1

-Adjusted EBITDA \$ 113.1 \$ 83.5
+Adjusted EBITDA \$ 160.5 \$ 113.5 \$ 86.6

-Net sales \$ 898.5 \$ 707.9
+Net sales \$ 1,089.5 \$ 898.5 \$ 707.9

-Adjusted EBITDA margin 12.69 6 11.8%
+Adjusted EBITDA margin 14.7% 12.6% 12.2%

-^{}Excludes purchase accounting effects reflected in depreciation and amortization of \$0.4 million and \$0.3 million for the years ended December 31, 2017 and 2016, respectively.
+^{}Excludes purchase accounting effects reflected in depreciation and amortization of \$0.5 million \$0.4 million, and \$0.3 million for the years ended December 31, 2018, 2017, and 2016 respectively.

-The Company's Proxy Statement also includes reference to adjusted earnings per share ("EPS") from continuing operations as an additional measure which is representative of the Company's underlying performance and improves the comparability of results between reporting periods.
-During the years ended December 31, 2017 and 2016, adjustments were made to reported GAAP net income and diluted EPS to exclude the impact of restructuring activity, executive severance costs, acquisition and integration-related expenses, purchase accounting effects, pension settlement charges, hearing loss settlement charges and debt settlement charges, where applicable.
-In addition, during the years ended December 31, 2017 and 2016, adjustments were made to reported GAAP income tax expense to exclude certain special tax items, which include the Company's preliminary estimate of the impact of the 2017 Tax Act, which was enacted in the fourth quarter of 2017.
-The following table summarizes the Company's adjusted net income and EPS from continuing operations for each of the two years in the period ended December 31, 2017:
+This proxy statement also includes references to adjusted earnings per share ("EPS") from continuing operations as an additional measure which the Company believes is representative of its underlying performance and improves the comparability of results between reporting periods.
+During the years ended December 31, 2018 and 2017, adjustments were made to reported GAAP income from continuing operations and diluted EPS from continuing operations to exclude the impact of restructuring activity, executive severance costs, acquisition and integration-related expenses, purchase accounting effects, pension settlement charges and hearing loss settlement charges, where applicable.
+In addition, during the years ended December 31, 2018 and 2017, adjustments were made to reported GAAP income tax expense to exclude certain special tax items.
+The following table summarizes the Company's adjusted income from continuing operations and adjusted EPS from continuing operations for each of the two years in the period ended December 31, 2018: